destinygg/destinypositions/docs/politics.md

 Voting is important.

-People in America (and around the world) have problems <strong>right now</strong> that need to be solved.
+People in America (and around the world) have problems **right now** that need to be solved.
 And that's best done by working within the current system, building coalitions with like-minded people, and voting for the best candidates (at both a local and a national level).

 ## Global Warming